This course is open for applications.

 The course is made up of four modules:

-- The City: Scale and Media (30 credits) investigates the ways in which we understand places, often ones we have never visited, from sources such as literature, art, film and data.
+- The City: Scale and Media - investigates the ways in which we understand places, often ones we have never visited, from sources such as literature, art, film and data.

-- Praxis (30 credits) explores methods and techniques of managing, interpreting and curating places through visits to a diverse range of organisations/custodians such as cultural institutions, heritage sites, land owners, property developers and designers.
+- Praxis - explores methods and techniques of designing, managing, interpreting and curating places through visits to a diverse range of organisations/custodians such as design practices, cultural institutions, heritage sites, landowners and property developers.

-- Design Studio (60 credits) asks you to produce a considered and designed response (eg film, exhibition, artwork) to a given site working in a tutored studio environment.
+- Design Studio - asks you to produce a designed response to a given urban site, working in a tutored studio environment.

-- Dissertation (60 credits) is the opportunity for you to undertake a piece of academic research that explores a chosen place related topic in detail.
-There might be the chance to work closely with place related organisations to develop the theme for study and to carry out the research.
+- Dissertation - is the opportunity for you to undertake a piece of academic research that explores a chosen place-related topic in detail.
+There might be the chance to work closely with place-related organisations to develop the theme for study and to carry out the research.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.